Kids Making a Difference: Youth Groups Clean Up Tennessee

 Inspiring the Next Generation

-As we look to the future, it’s clear that the next generation is ready and willing to take on the challenge of keeping Tennessee beautiful.
-Whether through Scouts, school groups, or other organizations, these young leaders are making a lasting difference, one cleanup at a time.
+It’s clear that the next generation is ready and eager to meet the challenge of keeping Tennessee beautiful.
+Whether they are involved in Scouts, school groups, or other organizations, their actions today are making a lasting difference, one cleanup at a time.

 Share This